henokyen/grainger-ml-exercise-henok-mengistu/Readme.md

 ## Running the code
 Each step can be maintained, debugged, or scaled independently, making the system suitable for iterative development or production deployment.
 Follow the steps below to set up and run the entire pipeline.
+Note: I used Python 3.12.7 to run the steps
 ### 1 Get raw Dataset
 1. Download the dataset from